hazelcast/hazelcast-cpp-client/Reference_Manual.md

 # 6. Securing Client Connection

 This chapter describes the security features of Hazelcast C++ client.
 These include using TLS/SSL for connections between members and between clients and members.
-These security features require **Hazelcast IMDG Enterprise** edition.
+These security features require **Hazelcast IMDG Enterprise** server cluster.

 ## 6.1.
 TLS/SSL

-One of the offers of Hazelcast is the TLS/SSL protocol which you can use to establish an encrypted communication across your cluster with key stores and trust stores.
+One of the offers of Hazelcast is the TLS/SSL protocol which you can use to establish an encrypted communication between the client and the server.

-* A Java `keyStore` is a file that includes a private key and a public certificate.
-* A Java `trustStore` is a file that includes a list of certificates trusted by your application which is named as  "certificate authority".

-You should set `keyStore` and `trustStore` before starting the members.
-See the next section on setting `keyStore` and `trustStore` on the server side.

-#### 6.1.1.
+### 6.1.1.
 TLS/SSL for Hazelcast Members

 Hazelcast allows you to encrypt socket level communication between Hazelcast members and between Hazelcast clients and members, for end to end encryption.
 To use it, see the [TLS/SSL for Hazelcast Members section](http://docs.hazelcast.org/docs/latest/manual/html-single/index.html#tls-ssl-for-hazelcast-members) in the Hazelcast IMDG Reference Manual.

-#### 6.1.2.
-TLS/SSL for Hazelcast C++ Clients
+### 6.1.2.
+TLS/SSL for Hazelcast C++ Client

+The Hazelcast C++ client uses [Boost Asio](https://www.boost.org/doc/libs/1_75_0/doc/html/boost_asio.html) library for networking and secure communication.

-To use TLS/SSL with your Hazelcast C++ client, you should perform the following:
+To use TLS/SSL with your Hazelcast C++ client, you should build the library with OpenSSL feature turned on.
+By default, this feature ios not turned on.
+Here are different ways to install the library with SSL support:

+* CMake Users: Provide flag `-DWITH_OPENSSL` flag when configuring the cmake.
+Please note that the CMake `find_package` should be able to locate the OpenSSL installation, otherwise the cmake config will fail.
+The rest is as usual [installation with cmake](#131-cmake-users).
+* Conan Users: Use option `with_openssl` while installing the conan project.
+An example command you can use in the build folder of your project with conan: `conan install -o hazelcast-cpp-client:with_openssl=True .. --build=hazelcast-cpp-client`.
+This command will install the `hazelcast-cpp-client` with the OpenSSL support.

+Once the library is installed properly, you can enable the ssl feature in the client config.

 * Provide the compile flag **`-DHZ_BUILD_WITH_SSL`** when compiling, since the TLS feature depends on OpenSSL library.
 * Install the OpenSSL library to your development environment.